kevinoid/promised-read/README.md

 [![Version on NPM](https://img.shields.io/npm/v/promised-read.svg?style=flat)](https://www.npmjs.com/package/promised-read)

-Read from a stream using Promises, with support for timeouts, cancellation, and reading up to a given point.
+Read from a stream using Promises, with support for timeouts, cancellation, and several ways to determine how much data to read.

 ## Introductory Example